-Respective responsibilities of the Chief Financial Officer of Scottish Borders Council and auditor
+Respective responsibilities of the Chief Finance Officer of Scottish Borders Council and auditor

-As explained more fully in the Statement of Responsibilities, the Chief Financial Officer of Scottish Borders Council is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Responsibilities, the Chief Finance Officer is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland) as required by the Code of Audit Practice approved by the Accounts Commission for Scotland.
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.